How Will Healthcare Legislation Impact Your Workplace Benefits?

-The uncertainty in 2018’s healthcare legislation may cause your HR department—and your benefits broker—to scramble in trying to minimize costs as premiums continue to rise.
-According to the Los Angeles Times, California officials are even reporting “that monthly premiums for health plans sold on the state’s Obamacare exchange will rise by an average of 12.5%” in 2018.
+The uncertainty in today’s healthcare legislation may cause your HR department—and your benefits broker—to scramble in trying to minimize costs as premiums continue to rise.
+According to the Los Angeles Times, California officials are even reporting “that monthly premiums for health plans sold on the state’s Obamacare exchange could rise by an average of 12.5%”.

 While trying to stay within budget may be nerve-wracking in today’s climate of legislative uncertainty, the key is finding cost-effective workplace benefits that still provide high-quality solutions to your employees and improve productivity.
 Read on to learn how you can work with your benefits broker to create a plan, overcome uncertainty, and offset increased costs.